 “Towards liberty” in Enniskillen – probably the only use of this phrase.

 The lark is placed in parallel with the eagle as a symbol of Native American aspirations.
 Whiterock Road, Belfast.

 This unentangled lark – representing the resistance of the republican community generally – is appropriately accompanied by Sands’s remark that everyone has their part to play in the struggle.

 (1990 dating to 1989 M00832) (See also 1990 M00804)

 In this mural, the verbiage and the armed volunteer to the right, indicate that the support of the people – the “spirit of freedom” lark – includes support for the military campaign.

 A more aggressive version of the lark is to show it, with or without barbed wire, carrying an assault rifle.

-“We Are Here To Stay” – lark of war
+“We [IRA] Are Here To Stay” in Islandbawn Street, Belfast.

 The barbed wire is missing and the lark is in free flight (and looking pretty angry).
 Ballycolman, Strabane.